konomu/konomu.github.io/_posts/2024-08-24-wa-ga-emphasis.md

 <div class="footnotes" role="doc-endnotes">
   <ol>
     <li id="fn:1" role="doc-endnote">
       <p>In the full flowchart, the "contrastive は" that comes after "Topic is Not the Predicate" refers to (b), while all other "contrastive は" on the chart refer to (c).
-The "exclusive が" after the "Principle of Emphasis" refers to (f).
-The "exclusive が" after the "Principle of Topic Position" refers to (e).
+The "exclusive が" after the "Principle of Emphasis" refers to (f), and the "exclusive が" after the "Principle of Topic Position" refers to (e).
 In the simplified flowchart, all usages of は with contrastive nuance (b and c) are labeled contrastive は, and all usages of が with exclusive nuance (e and f) are labeled exclusive が.&nbsp;<a href="#fnref:1" class="reversefootnote" role="doc-backlink">↩</a></p>
     </li>
   </ol>
 </div>